Frequently Asked Questions

 Are there any other supplies I should get for playing guitar or bass?

-An electronic tuner and metronome are very important tools you will use.
-A good piece of hardware that combines these is the Korg TM-40 Digital Tuner Metronome.
-There are also a lot of Apps for iPods, iPads, or smart phones that include tuners and metronomes for free.
+An electronic tuner and metronome are both very important tools you will use as a practicing guitarist and/or bassist.
+A good tuner that clips on the guitar or bass headstock is the Snark Super Tight Instrument Tuner.
+Although a clip on tuner will be more accurate and easier to use, the free N-Track Tuner App for iOS, Android, or Windows phone is a good alternative.
+A great free metronome App I recommend is the Pro Metronome App for Apple iOS or Android.
+Guitar Tuna for Apple iOS or Android is another relatively decent free alternative that has a tuner and metronome in one App.
 A proper music stand for practicing is an excellent investment, as is a guitar stand.
-Students are typically more motivated to practice if they don’t have to pull the guitar or bass out of a case or clset.
+Students are typically more motivated to practice if they don’t have to pull the guitar or bass out of a case or closet.

 How long will it take for me to get good?